Propofol sedation for endoscopic procedures

 What will happen before my procedure?

-You will come into the Endoscopy Department where you will be seen by the anaesthetist before the procedure, to discuss any questions you may have.
+You will come into the Endoscopy Department where you will be seen by the anaesthetist before the procedure.
+You will have the opportunity to ask any questions you may have.

-You will have a cannula (drip line) inserted in the back of your hand, either in the Endoscopy Department or in the procedure room.
+A cannula (drip line) will be inserted into a vein in the back of your hand.
+This will be done either in the Endoscopy Department or in the procedure room.

-You may need to change into a hospital gown.
+You may be asked to change into a hospital gown.

-When you go for your procedure, we will attach our routine monitoring equipment and give you oxygen via small tubes that fit comfortably into your nostrils.
+Before the procedure, you will be attached to our routine monitoring equipment and you will be given oxygen via small tubes that fit comfortably into your nostrils.

-Depending on your procedure, the anaesthetist may spray some local anaesthetic into the back of your mouth and ask you to swallow it.
+Depending on your procedure, the anaesthetist may spray some local anaesthetic into the back of your mouth then ask you to swallow.
 This will numb your throat but you will be able to breathe normally.

 How is the sedation given?

-We will attach a fluid line to your drip, which the sedation is administered through and then ask you to lie down, usually on your side.
+We will attach a fluid line to your cannula, which the sedation is administered through then ask you to lie down, usually on your side.
 We will then start the sedation medication.
-The medication may feel cold or slightly stingy at first but this will quickly go away.
+The medication may feel cold or sting slightly at first.

 At the end of the procedure, the sedation is stopped and you will wake up quickly.